 On the Border South Texas Cafe, as it was known then opened in 1982 in the Knox Park area of Dallas.
 To give some context, this was an area that was at the time, not exactly the trendiest part of town, but was beginning to turn.
 This “yuppie” appeal helped to bolster the chain into quite a bit of popularity.
 By 1987 On the Border had grown to three locations in the Dallas area, and one outside.

-This marked the first entrance of On the Border South-Texas Cafe, as it was known back then opened their first Houston Restaurant in Mid-1987.
+This marked the first entrance of On the Border South-Texas Cafe, as it was known back to the Houston area.
+They opened their first Houston Restaurant in Mid-1987.
 One of the first references I can find to this location is a review from the June 1987 Edition of Texas Monthly.

 On the Border Cafe, 4608 Westheimer (961-4494).
 With brick walls, pressed tin ceilings, and bare floors, this cafe borders on the deafening – all the more reason to give up on conversation and concentrate on the food.
 A combo for two of beef fajitas and shrimp (five, though six would have been easier to divide) comes on a sizzling platter with grilled onions, tortillas, guacamole, sour cream, pico de gallo, refrieds, and rice – not bad for about $18.
 Chicken parrilla, nicely moist and offered with the same extras, also provides a good value at $7.50.
 Not exactly Juárez – but what do you expect of this Dallas import?
 Bar (til 1, til 2 Weekends).
 Open Sun thru Thur 11-midnight, Fri & Sat til 1.